voldyman/doodleIRC/README.md

 #doodleIRC
-*a small irc library written in vala.*
+*a small irc library written in Vala*

 doodleIRC was originally written for [elementaryOS's](http://elementaryos.org) chat client.